Successful project management

-A thoroughly practical two-day course involving exercises, a case study running through the programme, formal presentations and tutor-facilitated discussions.
+A thoroughly practical two-day project management training course involving exercises, a case study running through the programme, formal presentations and tutor-facilitated discussions.

 To facilitate the knowledge transfer and performance improvement process, we recommend that the programme sponsor both introduce the course and be present for the final session.

-For maximum benefit, this programme can be tailored to incorporate internal procedures and practices.
+For maximum benefit, this project management training programme can be tailored to incorporate internal procedures and practices.
 This can include reference to methodologies such as PRINCE2™ and the APM’s Body of Knowledge.

 The expert trainer

-John is a highly qualified (BSc, MSc, CEng, MIMechE, MAPM, AMInstP) independent consultant specialising in project and change management.
+John is a highly qualified (BSc, MSc, CEng, MIMechE, MAPM, AMInstP) independent consultant specialising in project management training.
 He established his consultancy practice in 1990, following 20 years of industrial management experience, and now offers a wide range of management training and team development programmes.
 He also provides facilitation and consultancy services to help clients with specific projects or to assist them with staff and management development programmes.